 Strike 3 Holdings anonymous settlement “price gouging.”

 Further, Strike 3 Holdings anonymous settlements give the Strike 3 Holdings attorneys an opportunity to price gouge their settlement prices.
 Why?
 Because an attorney who comes to them asking them to settle anonymously (without disclosing to Strike 3 Holdings the identity of the defendant) prompts the Strike 3 Holdings attorney to inquire why that defendant wants to settle anonymously.
 “What does he have to hide?,” they ask.
-Immediately upon learning that the accused defendant wants to settle anonymously, they recognize that the defense attorney has lost all leverage in negotiating the settlement price, and they’ll “spike” the cost of the settlement.
+Immediately upon learning that the accused defendant wants to settle anonymously, they recognize that the copyright infringement defense attorney has lost all leverage in negotiating the settlement price, and they’ll “spike” the cost of their settlement demand.
 “Anonymous settlements come at a price,” they may say.